1nF0rmed/oxydra/README.md

 ### Custom Specialist Agents

 Specialist agents let you configure separate personas, tool scopes, and model choices for different tasks.
-The main agent can delegate work to specialists using the `delegate_to_agent` tool, or you can address a specialist directly from the TUI using `/new <agent-name>`.
+The main agent can delegate work to specialists using the `delegate_to_agent` tool.

 Define specialists in `.oxydra/agent.toml`: